Abdoulaye Sané

-Abdoulaye Sané (born 15 October 1992) is a Senegalese professional footballer who plays as a forward for Churchill Brothers in the I-League.
+Abdoulaye Sané (born 15 October 1992) is a Senegalese professional footballer who plays as a forward.

-Career
+Club career

 Sané began his career with AS Douanes in the Senegal Premier League.
-In the summer of 2011, he moved to Rennes.
+Following a successful trial in April 2011, he moved to Rennes in the July, signing a three-year deal.
 After two years with Rennes, he was loaned to Laval to gain more playing time, in the French second tier.

 After becoming out of contract with Rennes in 2016, he signed with Red Star FC.

 After a successful 2017–18 season in the French third tier with Red Star FC in which he scored 15 goals, he signed with second-tier Sochaux on 1 June 2018.

 On 9 August 2020, Sané signed a two-year deal with Al-Taawoun.

 On 13 August 2022, Sané signed with I-League club Churchill Brothers on a one-year deal.
 He took part in the 2022 Baji Rout Cup, where Churchill Brothers finished runners-up.
 He scored three goals in two appearances.
 He made his league debut on 15 November against Rajasthan United in their 2–1 defeat.

+On 24 January 2024, Sané went on trial at Championnat National club Nîmes.
+He eventually signed a contract that last until the end of the season with Nîmes in February.

+On 16 January 2025, Sané joined Hong Kong Premier League club Kowloon City.

+Personal life

+Sané holds Senegalese and French nationalities.